 - If you are applying from China, India, Nigeria, Russia, United Arab Emirates or the United Kingdom, please also check the Irish Embassy website for details of further documentation which may be required.

 - You should read the visa application details very carefully.
 If you do not provide the documentation required, your visa will be refused.

 - Some points for you to note.
 When making an application you must:

-- show evidence of language proficiency.
-INIS requires IELTS of 5 but UCD generally require IELTS of 6.5.
+- Show evidence of language proficiency.
+INIS requires IELTS of 5 (please refer to UCD English language requirements and specific programme requirements).

 - Any other documents as requested by INIS or the Irish Embassy through which you are applying

 - Make sure you keep copies of all documents submitted.

 *See http://www.ucd.ie/students/fees/howtopay.html for details on tuition payments.